phoebe97629/portfolio/Final_Project_PII.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

 In recognizing the problems, many states have started making changes.
 NY cancelled tampon tax on 2020, followed by many other states.
-There are also many sustainable substitutes available for those who are living in the states where maternity products are highly taxed.
+For those who are living in the states where maternity products are highly taxed, there are also many sustainable substitutes available which can siginicantly reduce the cost on female hygienen products.

 <div class="flourish-embed flourish-chart" data-src="visualisation/8774238"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+The sustainbale substitutes has the higher unit price than traditional female hygienen products for sure.
+However, those substituese, like period cups are durable and can last for 6 months to 10 years with proper care.

 Call to Action:
-Aware the issue.
-Push forward legislation for eliminating tax on maternity products.
+For all the US citizents, we need aware the issue and push forward legislation for eliminating tax on maternity products.
 Stop period shaming.
 Offer love to those who are suffering.

 ## Interview.
 1. How do you feel the clarity of the topic?
+2. Who do you think the audiance can be?
-2. Does the visulization makes sense to you?
+3. Does the visulization makes sense to you?
 Is there anything you don't understand?
-3. Does the storyline makes sense to you?
+4. Does the storyline makes sense to you?
 What are you expect to see in the the particular sections?
-4. How do you like this topic?
+5. How do you like this topic?
 What would you add if you are doing the same topic?
-5. Does this presentation makes you want to take an action?
+6. Does this presentation makes you want to take an action?

 Interview Summary: